 Note: A first quarter student will not be allowed to be a transient student.
-A student who is enrolled in a diploma or technical certificate of credit program will not be allowed to take any learning support classes as a transient student unless approval is obtained from the Vice President of Instruction.
+A student who is enrolled in a diploma or technical certificate of credit program will not be allowed to take any learning support classes as a transient student unless approval is obtained from the Vice President for Academic Affairs.